 What other factors move mortgage rates?

-Factors such as supply come to mind.
+Issues such as supply come to mind.
 If loan originations skyrocket in a given period of time, the supply of mortgage-backed securities (MBS) may rise beyond the associated demand, and prices will need to drop to become attractive to buyers.
 This means the yield will rise, thus pushing mortgage rates higher.

 But if there is a buyer, such as the Fed, who is scooping up all the mortgage-backed securities like crazy, the price will go up, and the yield will drop, thus pushing rates lower.
 If lenders can sell their mortgages for more money, they can offer a lower interest rate.
 This explains why the Fed has purchased all those MBS.
 They can essentially guide mortgage rates lower, and ideally keep home prices stable, by enticing more would-be buyers into the market.